 On the load tester, I am able to simulate constant, heavy use on the whole battery pack to ensure it is not generating dangerous amounts of heat or voltage sag.
 This also allows me to tell how healthy the cells currently are and if they have become degraded.

 If I open your pack and see that cells have died, it does not always mean the whole pack is unrecoverable.
-I can sometimes remove the old cells and install genuine brand replacements that exactly match the existing cells.
+I can remove the old cells and install genuine brand replacements that exactly match the existing cells.
 In some cases it can even result in increased capacity in the pack!

-All repairs include cell balancing and load testing.
+Inspections are free, all repairs include cell balancing and load testing.

 CP 1.5, 2.0, 3.0 - $25